-- (16) The installer must inform the consumer about the operation of the product and any safety requirements. - (17) Replaced lamps, transformers and luminaires that are replaced must be removed from the premises and decommissioned.
+- (24) The installer must inform the consumer about the operation of the product and any safety requirements. - (25) Replaced lamps (existing equipment), transformers and luminaires that are replaced must be removed from the premises and appropriately decommissioned. - (26) A Certificate of Electrical Safety is not required for this activity but the approved installation process must be strictly followed.

-- (1) The abatement factor must be calculated in accordance with Schedule 4, Part 4.1 section 5 of the eligible activities determination. - Note The activity abatement values for may not be the same for each type of product or model installed in a premises.
+(1) The abatement factor must be calculated in accordance with Schedule 4, Part 4.1 section 5 of the eligible activities determination.

+Note The activity abatement values may not be the same for each type of product or model installed in a premises.
 Multiple calculations may be required to determine the total abatement factor for the activity.

-76 Recording and reporting lighting activities
+130 Recording and reporting residential lighting activities